DIRECTORS: Sharon Brasel, John Carr

 Late arrivals, substitutions, delays, etc.

-- Substitutes may be available.
-In case a player cannot attend for health or personal reasons and the captain cannot find a substitute (please check partner Finder at seniorgames.net), then a director should be notified, then the directors will try to find a substitute for the player.
+- In case a player cannot attend for health or personal reasons and the captain cannot find a substitute (please check partner Finder at seniorgames.net), A director should be notified.
+The directors will try to find a substitute for the player.

-- In the event a player must leave a game in progress, a substitute may enter at the end of a frame, and the player who leaves cannot return for the remainder of the game.
-If no substitute is available, the game continues with that team playing shorthanded and minus the appropriate number of balls.
+- In the event a player must leave a game in progress, the game continues with that team playing shorthanded and minus the appropriate number of balls.

 - Repeated "conferences" and other intentional delays during a frame are discouraged and should be brought to the attention of a monitor.
 If the monitor issues a warning and delays continue, one of the offending team's balls (rolled or not rolled) will be removed from the court by the non-offending team.